-Attendance at annual general meeting: the Chairman and two Non-Executive Directors were not able to attend the annual general meeting held in year 2013.
+Attendance at annual general meeting: one independent nonexecutive director was not able to attend the annual general meeting held in year 2014.
 Please refer to paragraphs headed "Investor Relations and Shareholders' Communication" for details.

 Board of Directors

 The Board of Directors (the "Board") comprises 6 Executive Directors, 2 Non-executive Directors and 4 Independent Non-executive Directors.